 Among sportspeople, it is still discussed, whether athletes have an increased need for creatine.
 Creatine is an amino acid, which produces by the body and stores naturally in the muscles.
-Creatine supplies the muscles with more energy by helping the body converting various substances in the muscles into usable energy.
-The daily requirement of creatine is about 2 grams that normally covers during the diet.
+Creatine supplies the muscles with more energy by helping the body convert various substances in the muscles into usable energy.
+The daily requirement of creatine is about 2 grams which normally covers during the diet.

 The sales talk about creatine goes on “With more energy, you can train more and more often, thus producing faster results”.
 If you want to test creatine, various studies showed that for 5 days, you take up to 20 g creatine as supplements of 4 divided doses to saturate the muscles, then you cut back to 2 g daily.

 Quality mega amino BCAA raises energy release, promotes muscle tissue repair, & stimulates the release of anabolic hormones to enhance strength & endurance mega aminos provide 100% pure, bioactive BACCs with potent anti-catabolic effects that prevent muscle breakdown, whilst simultaneously stimulating muscle growth.